-4. Rio Grande, where to stay in puerto rico luxury holiday
+4. Rio Grande, where to stay in puerto rico for outdoor activities

 Located further east along the northern coast from Isla Verde, Rio Grande is a secluded beach town in a coastal valley.
 Well off the beaten path, its Coco Beach is a perfect place for a romantic getaway.